atwilsecurity/onevm_container_AIscanner/README.md

   <img src="https://cdn.prod.website-files.com/64e2669792befecb2c6bd088/65ea1483c5e3f90ff5acb460_logo.png" alt="OneVM Logo" width="200"/>
 </p>

 ## Overview

-OneVM is a comprehensive container security scanning application designed to identify, analyze, and report vulnerabilities in Docker images and Kubernetes environments.
+OneVM includes an intelligent security chatbot assistant that enhances the user experience(NEW) OneVM is a comprehensive container security scanning application designed to identify, analyze, and report vulnerabilities in Docker images and Kubernetes environments.
 Built with Python and Flask, it provides an intuitive web interface for scanning containers and visualizing security issues.

 ## Features